 If you know you’re going to spend at least $50 at a certain store on Black Friday, search online for discounted (anywhere from 2%-25% off) gift cards in advance.
 Last Cyber Monday, Raise — a website and app matching buyers with unwanted gift cards to more than 3,800 retailers — sold four times as many cards as it normally does.

-“Most consumers don't immediately connect travel deals with Black Friday,” says Evan Crawford, regional marketing director for San Antonio's Hotel Contessa.
+“Most consumers don't immediately connect travel deals with Black Friday,” said Evan Crawford, regional marketing director for San Antonio's Hotel Contessa.
 “But some of the best savings during Black Friday through Cyber Monday actually come from hotel and travel industry.”
-For example, that San Antonio property is offering 50% off suites starting Nov.
-23.

 And remember, the most important thing is to set yourself up for success and have fun!

 Shop TODAY takes care to recommend our favorite items chosen by trusted experts and editors, as well as inform our readers of great deals, customer favorites, and newsworthy products from around the web.
 For more on our process, click here.